180Protocol/codaptor/README.md

 integrations using its Java client libraries.
 This comes with a steep learning curve, and adds complexity for for teams working outside Java ecosystem, e.g. Node.js, .Net, or Python.

-Cordator solves this problem by automatically creating REST API for any CorDapp running on a Corda node.
+Cordaptor solves this problem by automatically creating REST API for any CorDapp running on a Corda node.
 There are many tools that understand REST APIs in every technology stack, and teams can pick and choose what works for them.

 ## Features